-In May 1948, the State of Israel was proclaimed, and five Arab nations attacked in support of the Palestinian Arabs.
-The outnumbered Israelis fought off the Arab armies and seized substantial territory originally allocated to the Arabs in the 1947 United Nations partition of Palestine.
-In 1949, U.N.-brokered cease-fires left the State of Israel in permanent control of this conquered territory.
 The departure of hundreds of thousands of Palestinian Arabs from Israel during the war left the country with a substantial Jewish majority.
 Israel restricted the rights of the Arabs who remained.
-Most Palestinian Arabs who left Israeli territory retreated to the West Bank, then controlled by Transjordan, and others to the Gaza Strip, controlled by Egypt.
+Most Palestinian Arabs who left Israeli territory retreated to the West Bank, then controlled by Transjordan (present-day Jordan), and others to the Gaza Strip, controlled by Egypt.
 Hundreds of thousands of exiled Palestinians moved permanently into refugee camps.

 After the 1967 war, the PLO was recognized as the symbol of the Palestinian national movement, and PLO Chairman Yasser Arafat organized guerrilla attacks on Israel from the PLO’s bases in Jordan and, after 1971, from Lebanon.
 The PLO also coordinated terrorist attacks against Israelis at home and abroad.
 The Palestinian guerrilla and terrorist activity provoked heavy reprisals from Israel’s armed forces and intelligence services.
 By the late 1970s, Arafat had won international acceptance of the PLO as the legitimate representative of the Palestinian people.

 Israel refused to open direct talks with the PLO, but in 1991 Israeli diplomats met with a joint Jordanian-Palestinian delegation at the Madrid peace conference.
 In 1992, Labor Party leader Yitzhak Rabin became Israeli prime minister, and he vowed to move quickly on the peace process.
-He froze new Israeli settlements in the occupied territory and in January 1993 authorized secret negotiations between Israel and the PLO in Oslo, Norway.
-These talks resulted in several important agreements and led to the historic peace accord of September 13, 1993.
+He froze new Israeli settlements in the occupied territory and authorized secret negotiations between Israel and the PLO that began in January 1993 in Oslo, Norway.
+These talks resulted in several key agreements and led to the historic peace accord of September 13, 1993.

 On the South Lawn of the White House that day, Israeli Foreign Minister Shimon Peres and PLO foreign policy official Mahmoud Abbas signed the Declaration of Principles on Interim Self-Government Arrangements.
 The accord called for the withdrawal of Israeli troops from the Gaza Strip and the West Bank town of Jericho and the establishment of a Palestinian government that would eventually be granted authority over much of the West Bank.
 President Bill Clinton presided over the ceremony, and more than 3,000 onlookers, including former presidents George Bush and Jimmy Carter, watched in amazement as Arafat and Rabin sealed the agreement with a handshake.
 The old bitter enemies had met for the first time at a White House reception that morning.